chickensmitten/solidity-basics/readme.md

 - temporary variables in memory only persists during runtime.
 Once runtime is finished, the variables is lost.
 - permananent variables in storage persists throughout the entirety of the contract.

+### Mappings and Arrays
+- When designing your own contract, it is encouraged to not use array because of the amount of gas cost to loop through the array.
+Especially when the array is growing without bound.
+This is also a reason why we have `fixed array` e.g `int[3]`.
+- Better to use mappings more. because the search time is constant, while an array search time is linear.

 ### Global Variables
 - `msg.data`: data field from the call or transaction that invoked the current function
 - `msg.gas`: amount of gas the current function invocation has available